-A fissure is a small tear or crack in the lining of the anus.
+Fissure.
+This is a small tear or crack in the lining of the anus.
 It can be caused by hard bowel movements, diarrhea, or inflammation in the rectal area.
 Fissures can bleed and cause painful bowel movements.

-An abscess is an infected gland in the anal canal.
+Abscess.
+This is an infected gland in the anal canal.
 The infected area swells and often causes pain.